 It is getting increasingly common for Internet users to browse on different devices — smartphones, tablets, etc. — with varied screen dimensions.
 Different screen sizes show your website in ways that might not correspond to the desktop version of your website.
 Therefore, some content can appear less readable, and important elements might be positioned differently, which can compromise visibility.

-If you want to make sure that your pages remain fully functional and user-friendly across devices, pay special attention at the mobile and tablet versions of heatmaps.
+If you want to make sure that your pages remain fully functional and user-friendly across devices, pay special attention to the mobile and tablet versions of heatmaps.
 Find out what you need to change and how to adjust your responsive design.
-Keep your content readable and your most important elements (such as CTAs) very visible.
-Make user experience better on all devices!
+Keep your content readable and your most important elements (such as CTAs) visible to make the user experience better on all devices.

 Discover How Far Your Visitors Scroll